infurnia/api_integration/README.md

 19. `GetCNCMachineOutputMpr` - Get CNC machine output MPR
 20. `GetCNCMachineOutputXcs` - Get CNC machine output XCS
 21. `GetCNCMachineOutputPdf` - Get CNC machine output PDF
 22. `GetAllPresentationSheetsPdf` - Get presentation PDF of a design branch
+23. `PrintElevationViews` - Print elevation view in PDF

 ### SKU Update
 Use the `update_sku` function in the utils folder to update any SKU's details.
 Only mention the fields supposed to be updated in the body of the API.
-Please stringify the `additional_roperties` field if it exists before calling the API.
+Please stringify the `additional_properties` field if it exists before calling the API.
 Check the example code [here](src/inventory.js)

 ### Disable rendering for a design branch